MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 </tr>
 <tr class="odd">
 <td>Deny automation account child resources</td>
-<td>Ensure automation account can only be used for central &AMP; app centric VM patching</td>
+<td>Ensure automation account can only be used for central &AMP; app-centric VM patching</td>
 <td>Management subscription</td>
 <td>No one can use the automation account for any other purpose than VM patching</td>
 </tr>